scottcl88/EmailSubscriptionManagement/README.md

 # EmailSubscriptionManagement

-A simple PHP application for displaying and managing emails, intended to manage subscrptions to a service; such as marketing emails.
+A simple PHP application for displaying and managing emails, intended to manage subscriptions to a service; such as marketing emails.

 ## Technology
 - PHP v8.1.4